WCRP-CORDEX/ml-benchmark/data/README.md

 ## Dataset Overview

-The CORDEX ML-Bench dataset is publicly available at [Zenodo](https://zenodo.org/records/15797226) as a `zip` file containing all the NetCDF files for the different training and evaluation experiments.
+The CORDEX ML-Bench dataset is publicly available at [Zenodo](https://zenodo.org/records/15797226) as a `zip` file containing all the NetCDF files for the different training and test experiments.
 The notebook `./data_download.ipynb` provides code for downloading this data (for any of the domains included so far).
 The data is around 5 GB per domain.
 After downloading, `./experiments.ipynb` provides a walkthrough of the data, helping users understand which data to use for training, which to use for evaluation, and what each dataset represents.
 We encourage users to carefully review this notebook to become familiar with the benchmark.

 The CORDEX ML-Bench dataset spans three geographic domains: